GithubUserAccountAmazing/the-amari-project/README.md

 ## The Future

-I argue that this technology has significant implications for the future of fake news and culture.
-It can be used to create realistic and persuasive fake identities that can be used for various purposes, such as propaganda, misinformation, and social engineering.
-Therefore, we need to be vigilant of these threats and develop appropriate safeguards and regulations to prevent misuse and abuse of this technology.
+I contend that this technology has profound implications for the future of fake news and culture.
+It can already be leveraged to create realistic and persuasive fake images that can be utilized for various purposes, such as propaganda, misinformation, and social engineering.
+The automation of modeling a synthetic identity will make it effortless for malicious actors to generate an individual in infinite settings which will make these identities even more believable.
+Therefore, we need to be aware of these risks and develop suitable safeguards to prevent misuse and abuse of this technology.